SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The ``throws`` keyword is part of a function's type, and nonthrowing functions are subtypes of throwing functions.
-As a result, you can use a nonthrowing function in the same places as a throwing one.
+As a result, you can use a nonthrowing function in a context where as a throwing one is expected.

 You can't overload a function based only on whether the function can throw an error.
 That said,